 Discover more interpersonal skills examples for your resume.

 Most childcare workers are expected to also provide some form of education to their mentees, even if they aren’t working as K12 educators.
-Your resume is more likely to stand out from the pack if you can present a wide range of instructional skills.
+Your childcare worker resume is more likely to stand out from the pack if you can present a wide range of instructional skills.

-Here are several great examples to include:
+Here are several great examples of instructional skills to describe daycare experience on a resume:

 - Potty training